silbue98/PRO1000-V24/Milestone 2/Source Code/README.md

 - **Open an issue**: If you have ideas or notice something amiss.
 - **Submit a pull request**: If you've made improvements you'd like to share.

+# USN Co-Working Space Website Prototype Evolution

+## Overview

+Our USN Co Working Space project's prototype has undergone significant refinement from the initial Figma designs to the current HTML/CSS implementation.
+This document highlights the key changes, enhancements, and outstanding tasks in our prototyping journey.

+## Responsiveness

+### Figma
+Designed with adaptability in mind, ensuring seamless transitions across various devices.

+### HTML/CSS
+Currently lacks full responsiveness, particularly on mobile devices.
+Future iterations will aim to address this to match Figma's flexibility.

+## Visual Design

+### Figma
+Introduced a more subtle and nuanced color palette to ensure visual contrast and accessibility.

+### HTML/CSS
+Plans to integrate these color adjustments are underway to align with the improved Figma prototype.

+## Navigation and Layout

+### Figma
+Features a more intuitive navigation bar and well-spaced seating options.
+The inclusion of booking, payment, and order review pages enhances the user journey.

+### HTML/CSS
+Navigation requires rework for clarity and ease of use.
+Additional pages for booking, payment, and order review are in development.

+## Interactivity and Functionality

+### Figma
+Utilizes steppers for selecting the number of months for desk booking, though functionality needs further development.

+### HTML/CSS
+Interactive elements are present, including a dynamic navigation bar and image hovers, adding to the user engagement.

+## Performance

+Both prototypes are optimized for performance.
+The HTML/CSS version, while interactive, is still on par with the Figma prototype regarding loading times and responsiveness.

+## Next Steps

+- Implement a fully responsive design for mobile devices in the HTML/CSS prototype.
+- Adjust the color contrast in the HTML/CSS version to match the Figma prototype's accessibility standards.
+- Develop and integrate booking, payment, and order review functionalities that are currently demonstrated in the Figma prototype.
+- Enhance the seat selection functionality with clear visual cues and smooth transitions.

+## Conclusion

+The prototyping phase is a critical step in validating design concepts and functionality.
+As we transition from the Figma prototype to a functional HTML/CSS version, our priority is to maintain the integrity of design and functionality while enhancing the user experience.
+The Figma prototype serves as a blueprint for the aesthetic and interactive aspects we aim to achieve in the final product.

+The HTML/CSS prototype, although not yet at full parity with the Figma design, represents a work-in-progress towards an interactive and engaging digital space for the USN Co Working Space.
+The upcoming iterations will bridge the gaps identified in the current prototype, aligning closely with the refined user flow and interaction model established in the Figma designs.

+Through collaborative efforts and user feedback, we aspire to deliver a digital environment that not only meets the functional requirements but also provides an inviting and seamless experience for all potential users of the USN Co Working Space.

+We invite all stakeholders to continue providing their valuable feedback as we refine the prototype and advance towards a complete, responsive, and user-friendly website.